 OSHA 10 – This 10-hour training course is available online and covers topics including fall protection, protective equipment, electrocution risks, and more.
 It is likely that, by this point, workers in New York City have already completed this course due to compliance requirements with earlier deadlines.

-OSHA 30 – This 30-hour course is also available online and covers more extensively the topics included in the OSHA 10 training.
+OSHA 30 – This 30-hour course is also available online and covers the topics included in the OSHA 10 training more extensively.
 Topics include the OSHA Construction Focus Four (major fall, caught-in/-between, struck-by, and electrocution), crane hazards, steel structure hazards, fire hazards, and more.
 This training may also have already been completed as a part of previous requirements under NYC Local Law 196 and other city or state requirements.

-Department of Buildings-Approved Training – Other than the OSHA-approved training classes, Local Law 196 also requires that 100 hours of additional training approved by the NYC Department of Buildings be completed.
+Department of Buildings-Approved Training – Other than the OSHA-approved training classes, Local Law 196 also requires the completion of 100 hours of additional training approved by the NYC Department of Buildings.

-Inspectors with the City of New York, discussed specifically later, will be visiting registered construction and demolition sites to verify that proper safety procedures are being followed.
-Potential violations include incorrect scaffolding safety measures, failure to install and use cranes in accordance with required training, inadequate fall protection, and other safety issues.
+Inspectors with New York City are visiting registered construction and demolition sites to verify workers are correctly following local law 196 safety procedures.
+Potential violations include incorrect scaffolding safety measures, failure to install and use cranes per required training, inadequate fall protection, and other safety issues.

-Construction permit holders are required to maintain a log and attest that all workers on the site have undergone proper safety training.
-If that log is not maintained, the permit holder can be fined $2,500 per untrained worker on the site.
-The site holder, the permit holder, and the employer of the untrained worker can also be fined $5,000 per untrained worker.
+Construction permit holders must maintain a log and attest that all workers on the site have undergone proper safety training.
+If that log is not maintained, the permit holder can be fined $2,500 per untrained worker at the site.
+The site holder, the permit holder, and the employer of the untrained worker face fines of $5,000 per untrained worker.
 These violations all constitute civil penalties.